Lockheed F-104 Starfighter: Indo-Pakistani War of 1971

+Ground attack

 In early December 1971, PAF launched Operation Chengiz Khan (inspired from Israel's Operation Focus) after a series of invasions by Indian forces in East Pakistan.
 As part of these preemptive strikes, the Starfighters were employed particularly in attacks on various Indian radar stations.

 On 3 December 1971, a formation of two Starfighters attacked the IAF Radar station at Amritsar.

 On 4 December 1971, Squadron leaders Amanullah and Rashid Bhatti flying F-104As again struck the IAF's Amritsar radar without any significant results due to heavy Anti-Aircraft fire.

 On 11 December, two F-104As piloted by Wing Commander Arif Iqbal Squadron Leader M. Amanullah struck the Indian airbase of Uttarlai during which Squadron Ldr.
 Amanullah destroyed an HF-24 parked on the tarmac with his M-61 cannon while Flight Lt.
 Arif Iqbal strafed another HF-24 which was trying to take off from the airbase.